SModelS/smodels-utils/fastlim_tools/documentation/source/MainIssues.rst

 Furthermore, Fastlim uses a linear interpolation for the logarithm of the efficiencies, where SModelS interpolates directly on the efficiency values.
 In most cases the differences between the two methods are negligible, except in regions of parameter space where there is a sharp drop on the efficiencies.

+Finally, Fastlim and SModelS use slightly different linear interpolation methods.
+Even when the issues mentioned above are taken into consideration, there can still be slightly different results from the interpolation of the same efficiency map.
+This may happen mainly near regions of parameter space where the efficiency map contains a non-zero value surrounded by zero entries.

 Cross-Sections